remote-dev-machine/rdm-setup/README.md

 Steps to setup a remote dev environment to code on the go.

 ## Pre-requisites
-- A remote server setup like AWS EC2 running on Linux.
-The following steps were created for a Ubuntu based system.
+- A remote server setup like AWS EC2 running on Linux
+- For Mac, install brew via
+  `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`
+- For Mac, instal wget by `brew install wget`

-## Basic housekeeping
+## Basic housekeeping (Linux)
 - Login as the root user
 - Add a new user with sudo privileges
 - Change hostname in remote machine to something easy to remember (e.g. DevMachine)